 5. Mental illness doesn’t discriminate.

-While certain mental illnesses affect certain populations more than others, no one is immune.
+While some mental illnesses affect certain populations more than others, no one is immune.
 Factors like gender, race, age, education, socioeconomic status and environment can all play a role in a person’s risk for developing a mental illness.
 For example, though major depression is more common in women and young adults than in men and older adults, anyone can struggle with major depressive disorder.

 6. Effective treatment is individualized.